KILTprotocol/kilt-workshop-101/attestation.md

 * Build the `AttestedClaim` object, which will be send back to the <span class="label-role claimer">claimer</span>.

 ## Get some tokens as an attester
-You'll need some token in  order to attest a claim.
+When writing the hash of credentials on the blockchain, <span class="label-role attester">attesters</span> have to pay the angel’s share (gas or transaction fee) in KILT Tokens.
+So you'll need tokens to attest a claim.

 Go to https://faucet.kilt.io/ and request tokens for your `<ATTESTER'S ADDRESS>`.

 ## Code: create file